grandao0/work-work-work/README.md

 `git commit -m <some_message>`  -> permanently stores file changes from the staging area in the repository.

+`git commit --amend`            -> if the commit has not been pushed online, changes the commit name locally

 `git log`                       -> shows a list of all previous commits.

 `git log --graph`               -> shows a list of all previous commits with a graph.